Maylene and the Sons of Disaster: IV (2011–2014)

-Taylor's ATV accident and recovery(2015-present)
+Taylor's ATV accident and recovery, hiatus and reunion (2015–present)

-Dallas has been cited on a podcast and on tour that they will begin recording a new album in January 2015.
-Whether it is to be an independent release or on a label is to be determined.
-On November 29, Taylor posted a photo showing that the band was already recording for the new album.
+In January 2015, Taylor mentioned on an episode of the podcast Killrock that the band would soon be headed to the studio to make their fifth album.
+On November 29, Taylor posted a photo on his Facebook fanpage showing the band in the studio.

-On December 12, 2015, vocalist Dallas Taylor and guitarist Jake Duncan were attacked by police officers outside of a bar.
+On December 12, 2015, Taylor and guitarist Jake Duncan were attacked by police officers outside of a bar.
 The officers slammed Duncan's head on the pavement multiple times, while Taylor's knee was opened.
 Taylor was held in an detainment cell for an hour, but Duncan was arrested on disorderly conduct charges.
 On August 3, 2016, Underoath released a statement saying that Taylor had been hospitalized due to an ATV accident.
 Rhett Taylor, Dallas's brother, said that Dallas suffered multiple broken bones, internal bleeding, and head injuries.
 On September 17, 2016, the band played a benefit show for Taylor's medical bills.
 The band had Keller Harbin (The Chariot/ETID) and Matthew Hasting (MyChildren MyBride) fill in for Taylor.
 The show was put together by Dallas's long time friend (Michael Frog Ray) and bandmate in a side band with Taylor called Zeal.
 Maylene and the Sons of Disaster went on hiatus from 2016 to 2022 to allow Taylor time to recover.

-Early in January 2022, a video leaked of Scott Hansen directing a new music video for the band, which was officially announced as the band's "comeback" video on January 7.
+Early in January 2022, a video leaked of Scott Hansen directing a new music video for the band, which was officially announced as the band's "comeback" single on January 7.
 Former Underoath member, Octavio Fernandez, was also present at the filming of the music video.

 In March 2022, Furnace Fest announced that Maylene and the Sons of Disaster would be playing their first show in six years that September, featuring a recovered Taylor.
-The band later announced a show the day before Furnace Fest in Tampa, FL, and sold out presale tickets.
-The band's "comeback" single, "Burn the Witches", was released alongside a music video on September 6, 2022.
+The band later announced a show the day before Furnace Fest in Tampa, and sold out presale tickets.
+"Burn the Witches" was released alongside the aforementioned music video on September 6, 2022.
+The video for "Thrush" was released on May 10, 2024.